 Reception of an EHT TB PPDU where none of the RUs or MRUs utilize MU-MIMO (UL OFDMA).

-Transmission of an EHT MU PPDU consisting of a single RU spanning the entire PPDU bandwidth and utilizing MU-MIMO (DL MU-MIMO) if the AP is capable of transmitting 4 or more spatial streams.
+Transmission of an EHT MU PPDU consisting of a single RU or MRU spanning the entire PPDU bandwidth and utilizing MU-MIMO (DL MU-MIMO) if the AP is capable of transmitting 4 or more spatial streams.

-MU-MIMO reception on an RU in an EHT TB PPDU where the RU spans the entire PPDU bandwidth (UL MU-MIMO) if the AP is capable of receiving 4 or more spatial streams
+MU-MIMO reception on an RU in an EHT TB PPDU where the RU or MRU spans the entire PPDU bandwidth (UL MU-MIMO) if the AP is capable of receiving 4 or more spatial streams

 Single spatial stream EHT-MCSs 0 to 9 in all supported channel widths and RU sizes for EHT MU PPDUs (transmit) or EHT TB PPDUs (receive).